GOP Picks Gubernatorial Candidates

 Uncontested in their gubernatorial primaries were Democratic Rep. John Baldacci, who is leaving the House after four terms, and Jonathan Carter, a Green Party candidate who could qualify for $900,000 in public campaign funds in his second gubernatorial bid.
 Democrats worry he could siphon off Democratic votes this fall.

 The race to succeed Baldacci drew 10 candidates _ six Democrats and four Republicans.
-With 66 percent of precincts reporting, unofficial tabulations had state Sen. President pro tem Michael Michaud barely leading the Democrats with 30 percent, and former congressional aide Kevin Raye leading a tightly bunched Republican pack, with 31 percent.
+With 89 percent of precincts reporting, unofficial tabulations had state Sen. President pro tem Michael Michaud leading the Democrats with 31 percent, and former congressional aide Kevin Raye leading a tightly bunched Republican pack, with 31 percent.

 In North Dakota, residents decided that banks must get written permission to sell customer information to other businesses, the first such vote on financial privacy in the United States.

-North Dakotans also voted on a constitutional amendment that would allow candidates to run for offices in counties where they do not live.
+North Dakotans also approved a constitutional amendment that would allow candidates to run for offices in counties where they do not live.
 The proposal was intended to make it easier for rural areas to find county prosecutors and other professionals.